rhel-labs/learn-katacoda/kpatch-apply/step5.md

 In the above sample output, you can see that the latest entry, the first one listed, in the patchset was to resolve CVE-2018-12207.

-# Supporting Live Kernel Patches
+# Supporting Kernel Live Patches

 Red Hat will maintain a patchset for a kernel until the next update release is produced (usually about six months).
 Or, in the case of customers with Extended Update Support, for up to a year.

-Systems are not meant to run with Live Kernel Patched kernels forever.
-The goal is to provide an alternative to emergency kernel maintenance events for the mitigation of Critical CVEs.
+Systems are not meant to run with Kernel Live Patched kernels forever.
 It is expected that after an organization has live patched a running kernel that they will, at some point, schedule a maintenance window to apply the updated kernel package to the system and perform a system reboot.
 Kernel Live Patching allows the organization to determine when this window occurs rather than the release of a fix for a Critical CVE.

 # Additional resources from Red Hat

-In this lab, you worked with the commands and steps to list, apply, and validate applying a Live Kernel Patch to a system.
+In this lab, you worked with the commands and steps to list, apply, and validate applying a Kernel Live Patch to a system.
 How would an administrator know that this was needed or available for a system?

 The Red Hat Product Security team maintains a list of CVEs affecting Red Hat